-The Chattanooga Bowen Theory Education Center, Inc (BTEC) was established in 2008, and acquired a 501 (c) (3) status in August 2010.
+The Bowen Theory Education Center, Inc (BTEC) was established in 2008 in Chattanooga, Tennessee, and acquired a 501 (c) (3) status in August 2010.

 The Center's principal purpose is to provide education and training for the Bowen Theory of natural systems developed by Murray Bowen, M.D., and its application to the human condition.

 The Mission of the Bowen Theory Education Center is to provide knowledge of concepts, principles and the application of Bowen Theory through a supervised experiential learning process, that includes practice and application of Bowen Theory in human relational systems.

 Bowen Theory is based on over fifty years of scientific study.
 Dr. Murray Bowen was the originator.
 He observed that human behavior is influenced by family relationships and the generational history of the family.
 Dr. Bowen conceptualized the family as an emotional unit and regards family relationships as the primary source of human behavior.
 The theory addresses one’s level of human functioning, and how it relates to problems, challenges, and opportunities that develop in the family and in society.
 Bowen’s pioneering research demonstrated that viewing a problem as a part of the family’s multi-generational process was more effective than viewing it as a problem in the individual.
 In general, Bowen Theory assumes that most dysfunctions are ushered in by an overload of anxiety which disturbs thinking and influences behavior.
 Bowen Theory provides an individual with the framework to manage anxiety, allowing for thoughtful changes in behavior.
 In addition to explaining human functioning, the theory demonstrates methods that improve the overall functioning of the family and it’s individual members.
 This improvement transfers to the broader society.
 Therefore, the theory is applicable to many human conditions and areas of human functioning.